Our Legacy: Myron Hunt

-Hunt’s overall plan for the Boys Republic village took inspiration from the colony of George Junior Republic, in Freeville, New York, the model for such programs at that time.
+Hunt’s overall plan for the Republic village took inspiration from the colony of George Junior Republic, in Freeville, New York, the model for such programs at that time.
 The plan originally called for a schoolhouse, twelve to fifteen cottages, shops, an administration building, hotel and chapel.
-The center of village life was – and still is – a plaza 500 feet across.
+The center of village life was-and still is-a plaza 500 feet across.
 All of the roads connecting different parts of the campus were looped and curved, owing to the hillside contours upon which the settlement was situated.

-Boys Republic’s Board of Directors adopted Hunt’s general plan and set about creating a small school and farm environment that would function as a self-sustaining community.
-Today, three of the “cottages” Myron Hunt designed (Fowler Cottage, McCormick Cottage and Laws Cottage) still define the unique look and feel of the open Boys Republic campus.
+Boys Republic’s Board of Directors adopted Hunt’s general plan and set about creating a small colony and farm environment that would function as a self-sustaining community.
+Today, three of the “cottages” Myron Hunt designed (Fowler Cottage, McCormick Cottage, and Laws Cottage) still define the unique look and feel of the open Boys Republic campus.
+The cottages were designed to serve as a focal point of daily student life.
 Each accommodated twenty-four boys in twelve bedrooms, ten sleeping porches, and large living and dining rooms.

 The Margaret Fowler Auditorium, located at the center of the Boys Republic campus, was also a Myron Hunt design.
-It continues to host weekly student Town Meetings.
-Three attached classrooms have provided academic instruction for more than 20,000 students, since the building was constructed in 1939.
+It continues to host weekly student Town Hall Meetings.
+Three attached classrooms have provided academic instruction for more than 20,000 students since the building was constructed in 1939.